skills/communicate-using-markdown/README.md

 ### :keyboard: Activity: Merge your pull request

-1. Click **Merge pull request**
+1. Click **Merge pull request**.
-1. Wait about 20 seconds then refresh this page for the next step
+1. Wait about 20 seconds then refresh this page for the next step.

 </details>